-The fiscal year ended June 30, 2022, marked an extraordinarily volatile year which was overwhelmed by exogenous economic events and resulted in only the second negative performing fiscal year for the System in 11 years.
-The System experienced a total gross return of negative 7.18 percent for the fiscal year ended June 30.
-2022, under performing the System's actuarial interest rate assumption of 7.00 percent by 14.18 percent and under performing the System's policy benchmark (a weighted average of the fund's asset classes and their respective benchmarks) return of negative 6.66 percent by 0.52 percent.
-The System's ten-year annualized returns averaged 8.53 percent, outperforming its policy benchmarks return of 7.79 percent for the period by 0.74 percent.
-Over the longer term, our investment results remain sound with annualized returns of 7.63 percent and 7.35 percent, respectively, over the past twenty and twenty-five years.
-After paying all benefits and expenses of the System, the year-end value of the System reached \$1.562 billion.
+The fiscal year ended June 30, 2023, marked an extraordinarily volatile year which was overwhelmed by exogenous economic events.
+The System experienced a total gross return of 9.77 percent for the fiscal year ended June 30, 2023, outperforming the System's actuarial interest rate assumption of 6.75 percent by 3.02 percent and outperforming the System's policy benchmark (a weighted average of the fund's asset classes and their respective benchmarks) return of 8.08 percent by 1.69 percent.
+The System's ten-year annualized returns averaged 8.15 percent, outperforming its policy benchmark return of 7.36 percent for the period by 0.79 percent.
+Over the longer term, our investment results remain sound with annualized returns of 7.90 percent and 6.96 percent, respectively, over the past twenty and twenty-five years.
+After paying all benefits and expenses of the System, the year-end value of the System reached \$1.683 billion.